kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 \(1\) This assurance must commit the contractor to compliance with all applicable provisions of this Part in activities performed on behalf of the carrier.

-\(2\) The assurance must also commit the contractor to implementing directives issued by your CROs under §§382.151 through 382.153.
+\(2\) The assurance must also commit the contractor to implementing directives issued by your CROs under §[[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.151   What are the requirements for providing Complaints Resolution Officials?|§382.151]] through 382.153.

 \(c\) As a U.S. carrier, you must also include such an assurance of compliance in your contracts or agreements of appointment with U.S. travel agents.
 You are not required to include such an assurance in contracts with foreign travel agents.